pxlbrain-games/rottn/README.md

 1. Run `.\dev_setup.bat` as Administrator
 1. Open project folder in preferred IDE, maybe install pylint, enable pytest (unit tests are in the `.\tests\` subfolder).

-To start the server run `python -m bossfight.server`, the start any number of clients in additional terminals with `python -m bossfight.client`.

 ### \*nix/MacOS

 No setup scripts yet.